CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 # Module 4 - Regulatory Compliance

-## Objectives
-This exercise guides you through the current Security Center policies, based on Azure Policy, and shows you where to enable or disable Security Center polices.

 ### Exercise 1: Understanding Regulatory Compliance dashboard

 1. Click on the Azure Portal icon on the JumpVM and login with the Azure credentials from the Lab Environment output page.